640 South State StreetDover, Delaware 19901

 If your results show low levels of bilirubin, your healthcare provider usually will not monitor them.

 The test requires either a blood sample, which is drawn through a needle from a vein in your arm, or a urine sample.

 Strenuous exercise and pregnancy can affect your results.
-Vitamin C, androgen hormones, and certain drugs, including phenazopyridine (Pyridium) and rifampin, can affect your results.
+Vitamin C, androgen hormones, and certain medicines such as phenazopyridine and rifampin can affect your results.